the worst I ever felt

 Relief flooded through me.
 “No, it didn’t.”

 The physical examination that followed was incredibly thorough.
-Stethescope at my chest she asked, “Has anyone ever told you you have a heart murmur?”
+Stethoscope at my chest she asked, “Has anyone ever told you you have a heart murmur?”

 “No.”